-To celebrate their new partnership, Quit Victoria and the Melbourne Queer Film Festival (MQFF) are running a short film competition, ‘Keep the Vibe Alive’.
+In late 2018, Quit Victoria and the Melbourne Queer Film Festival (MQFF) partnered for the first time to run a short film competition, ‘Keep the Vibe Alive’.

 Keep the Vibe Alive

 We asked filmmakers to challenge the idea that smoking is cool and desirable by developing a short (30-60 second) film to show how smoking can "kill the vibe."

 Chosen by a panel of judges, from over 40 film pitch submissions, the below four finalists were given a $4,000 grant each from Quit Victoria, to develop their concepts.
 Watch the four finalist films:

 - The Third Wheel by Millie Hayes

 - Vibe-Raters by Brigitte Haviland and Amber Kinnear

 *Due to unforeseen circumstances, Annelise and Rainer are no longer able to take part in the competition.
 We thank them for their creativity and hard work.

 Public online voting to determine the winner of the Keep the Vibe Alive film competition were collected between 18 January and 12 February 2019 through the MQFF website.
 Voters who also shared a promotional tweet or Facebook post were automatically entered in the draw to win one of three 10-pass packs to the 2019 Melbourne Queer Film Festival.